tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics301/03_conda.md

 `Libmamba` became the default solver for Conda starting with version **23.10.0**, released in November 2023.
 The new versions of anaconda modules(2024.06-py312) are significantly faster in solving dependencies thanks to the integration of `libmamba`, a highly efficient package management library that outperforms Conda’s traditional solver. **Not recommend to use old anaconda modules**.

-!!! note "Anaconda updated its terms of service([TOS](https://www.anaconda.com/blog/anaconda-commercial-edition-faq))"
+!!! note "Anaconda has updated its terms of service([TOS](https://www.anaconda.com/blog/anaconda-commercial-edition-faq)), as below: "

-      We clarified our definition of commercial usage in our Terms of Service in an update on Sept.
+      "We clarified our definition of commercial usage in our Terms of Service in an update on Sept.
 30, 2020.
-The new language states that use by individual hobbyists, students, universities, non-profit organizations, or businesses with **less than 200 employees** is allowed, and all other usage is considered commercial and thus requires a business relationship with Anaconda.
+The new language states that use by individual hobbyists, students, universities, non-profit organizations, or businesses with **less than 200 employees** is allowed, and all other usage is considered commercial and thus requires a business relationship with Anaconda."

-Due to the updated Terms of Service, it is likely that we will need to uninstall Anaconda from Tufts HPC and other Tufts-owned computers and migrate to Miniforge in the future.
-For now, we are waiting to see if Anaconda Inc. will introduce any further changes.
-While anaconda is still available for use, I recommend that users begin transitioning to Miniforge.
+Due to this updated TOS, it's likely we will have to uninstall anaconda from Tufts HPC and other Tufts-owned computers, and migrate to miniforge. **[Miniforge](https://github.com/conda-forge/miniforge) provides a similar repository of packages and software to enable your install and use of Python for your research workflows.
+Right now, we are waiting to see what Anaconda Inc. decides.
+In the meantime, you can still use Anaconda, but we recommend new users to use miniforge instead.**

 ![conda-env-mod-workflow](images/conda_vs_anaconda.png)